GoogleChrome/dialog-polyfill/README.md

     $ npm install dialog-polyfill

-There are 3 ways that you could include the dialog polyfill
+There are several ways that to include the dialog polyfill:

 * include `dialog-polyfill.js` script directly in your HTML, which exposes a global `dialogPolyfill` function.
 * `import` (es modules)